 Baggage guidelines haven’t really changed that much since the pandemic started.
 The size and number of bags you’re allowed to take with you has remained the same.
 However, most airlines are recommending that passengers check in all their luggage to be extra safe when it comes to keeping conditions as sanitised as possible on board.
 If you’re unsure what the baggage restrictions are on board check out our guide to checked and carry-on luggage.
 Also, head to the baggage section of the website for the airline you’re travelling with as this is the first place that will be updated with any changes.

 What are the quarantine rules for domestic flights?

 The rules are different for people travelling domestically by air.
 In most instances, travellers are required to monitor their health for up to 14 days after flying, but in other stricter countries, those travelling domestically must self-isolate for up to seven days.
+And under lockdown, non-essential domestic travel is not allowed.
 It’s best to check with your local government’s travel advice page before deciding how you’re going to travel domestically.

 I’m thinking of cancelling my flight.
 What are my options?